BrownCSCI1230/docs/2022/syllabus.md

 Take it seriously!
 Expect to spend between 1 to 2 hours on each algorithm worksheet.

-##### Algo grading

 Algos make up 10% of your final grade.
 They are graded on completion, with a small amount of extra credit awarded for correct answers.
 Algorithm worksheets are returned the same day as the deadline so you can begin coding with confidence right away.
 Because we release the solutions immediate after the deadline, ***late algo submissions are not accepted*** (so be sure to turn them in on time!)

-#### Optimization

-While we don’t expect you to go overboard with optimization, we do expect your programs to perform well.
-Be sure to factor repeated computation out of loops, but don’t feel compelled to write assembly code or special SSE instructions.

-**Memory Management**: Rather than repeatedly allocating bits of memory, allocate a large chunk all at once.
-Use smart pointers and STL or Qt data structures that automatically manage your memory when approrpiate.

-**Orders of Magnitude**: Be aware of the differences (especially with regard to O(n) performance and memory overhead) between different data structures.
-We’ll dock points for big memory leaks and things you obviously should have factored out of your loops.

-**Accuracy**: Above all, don’t sacrifice accuracy for performance!

-#### Workload

-This set of assignments probably looks like a burden, but in fact, if approached sensibly (i.e., working steadily), you will have sufficient time for each and every one.
-The normal load is about 15 hours per week.
-By the time you take CSCI 1230 you are expected to be a competent programmer, with good design and debugging habits, and able to turn assignments in on time.
-Good time management will make this course much more enjoyable!

 ### Grading